Simponi (golimumab) is a biologic medicine that helps treat the pain and swelling of arthritis.

-Simponi (golimumab) is another type of protein (specifically: a monoclonal antibody) called a TNF blocker.
-It blocks the action of TNF.
-In blocking TNF, Simponi suppresses the body’s immune system.
+Simponi (golimumab) is another type of protein (specifically: a monoclonal antibody) called a Tumor Necrosis Factor blocker.
+It blocks the action of Tumor Necrosis Factor.
+In blocking Tumor Necrosis Factor, Simponi suppresses the body’s immune system.
 Though this suppression can make it slightly harder for patients to fight off infections, it also helps to stabilize an overactive immune system.

 In patients with arthritis, this medicine can:

 - Reduce the pain and swelling (inflammation) in arthritic joints